espocrm/documentation/user-guide/emails.md

 For connecting your Gmail account (IMAP and SMTP) you have two options:

-1. Enable access for less secure appliction at your Google account settings.
+1. Enable access for less secure application at your Google account settings.
 2. Use [Google Integration](https://www.espocrm.com/extensions/google-integration/) that provides a secure authentication via Oauth2.

 ## Working with Emails